 B-2 Non-coding variants, most of which are regulatory, are significant to the study of disease but less well studied than coding variants

 Numerous studies have been conducted on the mutations to coding portions of the genome.
-However, comparatively less effort has been invested in the investigation of disease-related disruptions to noncoding portions of the genome.
-Nevertheless, initial studies indicate that variants in non-coding regions of genome significantly influence the associated phenotype [14] and are often implicated in various diseases[15, 16].
+However, comparatively less effort has gone into the investigation of disease-related disruptions to noncoding portions of the genome.
+Nevertheless, initial studies indicate that variants in non-coding regions significantly influence the associated phenotype [14] and are often implicated in various diseases[15, 16].
 Much of the non-coding variation is contributed by regulatory variants, where cis- and trans-acting variation in the human genome can modulate gene expression [17] and this gene-expression variation has been implicated in cancer and other diseases [18, 19, 20, 21, 22, 23].
 Specific examples are expression quantitative trait loci (eQTLs) and variants associated with allele-specific behavior.
-It has been shown that a significant fraction (26%-35%) of inter-individual differences in transcription-factor (TF) binding regions coincides with genetic variation loci and that about 5% of transcripts levels are associated with inherited variant states [24].
-Genotype-transcript associations have been reported for multiple types of inherited variants [8, 9, 25, 26, 27], however experimental evidence of inherited variants, allele-specific effect on enhancer/promoter activities and transcriptional influence (short and long range) are lacking.
+It has been shown that a significant fraction (26%-35%) of inter-individual differences in transcription-factor (TF) binding regions coincides with genetic variation loci and that about 5% of transcript levels are associated with inherited variant states [24].
+Genotype-transcript associations have been reported for multiple types of inherited variants [8, 9, 25, 26, 27].

-B-3 Rare variants are significant to study of cancer & disease in general
+B-3 Rare variants are significant to the study of cancer & disease in general

 There have been a large number of GWAS studies [28], which have primarily focused on the identification of common genetic variants.
-They have neglected the role of rare variants (particularly in noncoding regions) in various diseases [29].
+They have neglected the role of rare variants in disease [29].
 However, growing evidence suggests that these rare genetic variants may have strong effects and can act as a primary driver of many human diseases, including cancers [30].
 Increased disease susceptibility is often attributed to the cumulative effect produced by multiple rare variants [31].
 For instance, bioinformatic and biochemical analyses indicate that rare germline variants in the CHEK2 gene [32] and PALB2 gene increase the risk of breast cancer [33].
 In addition, a rare variant (rs138212197) in the HBOX gene [34] and a rare SNV (rs188140481) in the telomeric region of the 8q24 locus were found to be associated with prostate cancer [35].

-B-4 Rare variants in cancer patients in similar functional elements as somatic variants may be associated with disease risk
+B-4 Rare variants in cancer patients in similar functional elements to somatic variants may be associated with disease risk